Mots94/Bikesharing/README.md

 ![HMAP3](https://github.com/Mots94/Bikesharing/blob/main/Images/Tableau_HeatMap_StartHour_Gender.PNG)

 Finally, this heatmap displays the same information as the previous, but also breaks down the number of trips by gender.
-As was seen in the previous visual related to checkout time, there are similar patterns between males and females as far as the hours that most bikes are checked out.
+As was seen in visual number four, there are similar patterns between males and females as far as the hours that most bikes are checked out.
 Throughout the week, men and women more commonly rent bikes during the commuting hours mentioned above.
 Over the weekend, men and women both rent more bikes between the hours of 9 AM to 8 PM compared to other hours of the day.
 The only real difference is that there are more bike rentals overall by males than females.